adhd assessment

 5 Signs to Look For If You Suspect Your Child Has ADHD

-If you suspect your child has Attention Deficit Hyperactivity Disorder (ADHD), it’s important to look for certain signs to get an accurate diagnosis.
-It’s estimated that 5.4 million children between the ages of four and 17 are diagnosed with ADHD, and an ADHD assessment may reveal that your child is among this number.
+If you suspect your child has Attention Deficit Hyperactivity Disorder (ADHD), it’s important to look for certain signs to obtain an accurate diagnosis.
+It’s estimated that 5.4 million children between the ages of four and 17 are diagnosed with ADHD.
+An ADHD assessment may reveal that your child is among this number.
 Here are some telltale signs to look for if you believe your child might have the disorder.

 1. Poor Concentration and Easily Distracted